 In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

-In 2022, newspapers across Spain covered the story of the country’s “most expensive property” with an unknown value in the range of €20-30 million.
+In 2022, newspapers covered the story of Spain's “most expensive property” with a value of over €20 million.

-Today, it seems normal to find masías among the most sought-after properties in Spain.
+Today, it's normal to find masias among the most sought-after properties in Spain.
+But it wasn’t always that way.

 1. Detached properties

+If there are cases of masias with neighbouring houses within eyeshot, then it'ss because the former owners have sold off nearby parcels of land.
 Or perhaps a former barn or outhouse has been restored and sold as a separate property.

-In some cases you may find a detached masia sold together with other buildings that used to serve a variety of functions – from housing workers to stables, oil presses, wine presses, chapels, and so on – and can be renovated to perform a variety of uses.
+In some cases, you may find a detached masia sold together with other buildings that used to serve a variety of functions – from housing workers to stables, oil presses, wine presses, chapels, and so on.

-2. Extensive estates
+2. Extensive agricultural land

 3. Agricultural past

+The most common crops grown on the mas were grapes, olives and wheat.
 The most common livestock were cattle for beef and dairy.

 4. Two-storey layout

-Masias most commonly are built with two storeys.
+Masias are usually built with two storeys.

 5. Oil and wine presses